Home Instruction Questions and Answers

 For additional information, please contact the office of the superintendent of the public school district in which you reside.

 - Who is eligible to receive homebound instruction?

 A resident of the public school district enrolled in a public or religious and/or independent school is eligible for this service if qualified.
 Homebound instruction is a form of tutorial services, provided to public or religious and independent school students, by the public school district of residence.
 These services are provided in accordance with Commissioner's Regulations 175.21 to students who are unable to attend their public or religious/independent school because of physical, mental, or emotional illness or injury.
 Parents requesting these services must comply with local board of education requirements to provide medical verification of the student’s inability to attend school for a time that exceeds the number of days required by the district (about 10 days).

 Tutorial services are also used by public schools to comply with compulsory education requirements (Education Law 3205) for students unable to attend school because they have been suspended.

 If the parents and public school are in disagreement concerning the validity of the medical reason provided for the student not to attend school, the parents should encourage and provide permission for their private physician to discuss his/her recommendations with the Public School Medical Director.
-Parents also have the right to ask that their child be evaluated by the public school for special education, or the public or nonpublic school for Section 504 needs pursuant to the federal, Individuals with Disabilities Education Act ("IDEA").
-Parents may appeal school practices to their school district’s board of education or nonpublic school’s governing body and then the Commissioner of Education that they believe the decisions to be unlawful.
+Parents also have the right to ask that their child be evaluated by the public school for special education, or the public or religious/independent school for Section 504 needs pursuant to the federal, Individuals with Disabilities Education Act ("IDEA").
+Parents may appeal school practices to their school district’s board of education or religious/independent school’s governing body and then the Commissioner of Education that they believe the decisions to be unlawful.

 - May a district require parents to register their child in the public school if they plan to provide home instruction?